zacharesmer/imac_g3_ivad_board_init/guide.md

 ## Programmer setup

-If you are using an arduino as an ISP, follow [these instructions to get it ready to be an ISP.](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/)
+If you are using an arduino as an ISP, follow [these instructions to get it ready.](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/)

 In short: